microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-session.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The session type.
 Represents a User-User communication or a User-Meeting communication in the case of a Conference call.

 Namespace: microsoft.graph.callRecords